 Curricular resources for faculty.

 “Rejuvenating the earth should be the outcome of the food system.”
 Vandana Shiva made this call for awareness and action last week during her visit to Wake Forest University.
 On Tuesday, Nov.
-4, Shiva lectured as a part of the “Make Every Bite Count” speaker series, organized by the university’s Office of Sustainability and co-sponsored by the School of Divinity’s Food, Faith, and Religious Leadership Initiative.
+4, Shiva lectured as a part of the “Make Every Bite Count” speaker series, organized by multiple partners.
 On Wednesday, Nov.
 5, Shiva led a community forum with students, faculty, and staff at the School of Divinity.

 The “Make Every Bite Count” series featured other events including a panel discussion and film screening of GMO OMG with filmmaker Jeremy Seifert.
 The series aimed to investigate the role of agricultural biodiversity in our local, regional, and global food systems.
 The final keynote lecture by Shiva highlighted the challenges and opportunities of feeding the world with sustainable agriculture.